TDP4you/Black-Jack-Game/README.md

 # Black Jack Game in Python

 This is one of the two projects that I have implemented during my online course while learning python.
+The rules of the game are as follows:
+1. Player have the option to choose from Stand, Hit and Double./
+  a.
+Hit: Take another card from the dealer.
+  b.
+Stand: Take no more cards, also known as "stand pat", "stick", or "stay". c.Double down: The player is allowed to increase the initial bet by up to 100% in exchange for committing to stand after receiving       									exactly one more card.
+2. Reach a final score higher than the dealer without exceeding 21.
+3. Let the dealer draw additional cards until their hand exceeds 21.
+4. Get 21 points on the player's first two cards (called a "blackjack" or "natural"), without a dealer blackjack.

 Course Name is "Complete Python Bootcamp: Go from zero to hero in Python"